 Conditional

 Conditional Formatting uses a formula to set the condition.
-The formula must evaluate to True or False.
-If True, the formatting will be applied otherwise it will not.
+The formula must be evaluated as True or False.
+If True, the formatting will be applied otherwise, it will not.
 Conditional formulas are often based on data in the cell, but they can also be based on other cells, data fields, or other information about the report.

 To set or modify the format of a cell based on a conditional formula:

-2. From the Action list, select an action to occur if the condition is met.
-If applicable, select an attribute for the action from the Attribute list.ActionAttributeForeground ColorEnter a formula, hexadecimal color code or select a color using the color picker which will change the foreground (text) color of the chosen cell.Background ColorEnter a formula, hexadecimal color code or select a color using the color picker which will change the background color of the chosen cell.Font FamilySelect a font to change the text to.Font SizeEnter a font size, in ems, to change the font size to.Boldno attributeItalicno attributeUnderlineno attributeHorizontal AlignmentChoose from Left, Right, Center or Justify to which the text in the cell will change to.Vertical AlignmentChoose from Top, Middle or Bottom to which the text in the cell will change.Suppress Rowno attributeSuppress Sectionno attributePage Breakno attributeTip
+From the Action list, select an action to occur if the condition is met.
+If applicable, select an attribute for the action from the Attribute list.ActionAttributeForeground ColorEnter a formula, or hexadecimal colour code, or select a colour using the colour picker, which will change the foreground (text) colour of the chosen cell.Background ColorEnter a formula, hexadecimal color code, or select a color using the color picker, which will change the background color of the chosen cell.Font FamilySelect a font to change the text to.Font SizeEnter a font size, in ems, to change the font size to.Boldno attributeItalicno attributeUnderlineno attributeHorizontal AlignmentChoose from Left, Right, Center, or Justify to which the text in the cell will change.Vertical AlignmentChoose from the Top, Middle or Bottom to which the text in the cell will change.Suppress Rowno attributeSuppress Sectionno attributePage Breakno attributeTip

-Hexadecimal color values may be upper or lowercase and may contain the # prefix character, but it is not required.
+Hexadecimal colour values may be upper or lowercase and may contain the # prefix character, but it is not required.

-3. Click the Formula Editor icon to enter a formula for the condition.
-The formula must evaluate to True or False.
+Click the Formula Editor icon to enter a formula for the condition.
+The formula must be evaluated as True or False.
 The Action will be applied to the report when the formula evaluates to True.

 A cell can have multiple conditional formats, each of which is a separate row in the Conditional tab.
 If two or more overlap, the lower condition takes precedence.
 Click the Move Row Up